 The Thesis Director has the primary responsibility for advising you throughout the entire process of the thesis.
-This person helps you to form the thesis committee, provides close guidance and feedback (i.e. help to refine research question, identify sources of data), convenes and chairs meetings of the committee, helps student to troubleshoot issues, develop high quality first and second drafts.
+This person helps you to form the thesis committee, provides close guidance and feedback (i.e., help to refine research question, identify sources of data), convenes and chairs meetings of the committee, helps student to troubleshoot issues, develop high quality first and second drafts.

 The other committee members may advise on the designing the project, analysis of data, and interpreting the results.
-Provides comments and lends expertise on the development of your thesis and reviews drafts.
+These members may also provide comments, lend expertise on the development of your thesis, and reviews drafts.